lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 to a small identifier called Rule ID.
 Eventhough sometimes, a SCHC compressed packet will not fit in one L2 PDU, and the SCHC fragmentation protocol will be used.
 The SCHC fragmentation and reassembly mechanism is used in two situations: for SCHC-compressed packets that still exceed the L2 PDU size; and for the case where the SCHC compression cannot be performed.

 This document describes the SCHC compression/decompression framework and applies it to IPv6/UDP headers.
-This document also specifies a fragmentation and reassembly mechanism used when SCHC compression is not enough for the L2 PDU size.
+This document also specifies a fragmentation and reassembly mechanism that is used to support the IPv6 MTU requirement over LPWAN technologies.
+Fragmentation is mandatory for IPv6 datagrams that, after SCHC compression or when it has not been possible to apply such compression, still exceed the L2 maximum payload size.
 Similar solutions for other protocols such as CoAP will be described in separate documents.

 --- middle